How serious is quinsy?

 How long does a peritonsillar abscess last?

 After treatment, a quinsy usually lasts for around a week.
 This is treatment from a medical professional – either your GP or a doctor at a hospital.
-Symptomatic treatments such as Ultra Chloraseptic’s soothing throat spray can ease the pain of sore throat symptoms, but you’ll need specialised treatment for the abscess itself.
+Symptomatic treatments such as Ultra Chloraseptic’s soothing throat spray can ease the pain of sore throat symptoms, but you’ll likely need specialised treatment for the abscess itself.

 It’s important to take any medication for as long as your doctor advises you to.
 For example, if you are prescribed antibiotics to treat a peritonsillar abscess and don’t finish the course because the abscess has cleared up, you risk the bacteria becoming resistant to those antibiotics.
 This can mean that the same treatment might not work again in the future, which could lead to further complications to your health.